joescii/presentera.g8/README.md

 5. Fill in the prompted blanks.
     * Default values are in the square brackets.
     * Feel free to them in as you wish, but only mess with the versions if you know what you're doing.
-    * Note you will be asked for a passcode for presenter mode.
+    * Note you will be asked for the `passcode` for presenter mode.
 This code is saved in the project in clear text, so think about this if you are pushing this project to GitHub.
 6. cd to the newly created directory and do your `git init`, etc.
 7. `chmod +x ./presentera`
 8. `./presentera`